CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/example_pokec_livejournal.rst

 =====================================

 We provide data and model running scripts of two large-scale social network datasets: Pokec and LiveJournal, which are used in our paper: `xGCN: An Extreme Graph Convolutional Network for Large-scale Social Link Prediction <https://doi.org/10.1145/3543507.3583340>`_.
- (the Xbox dataset is an industrial one and is not able to be public.)
+(The Xbox dataset is an industrial one and is not able to be public.)

 All the scripts including dataset downloading & processing can be found in ``script/data_process/pokec_and_livejournal``.
 For example, to download and process the dataset, you can run the following script: